 You also tend to smoke up the whole kitchen, maybe even the whole house this way, since the pan needs to be super hot.
-That can get old after a while, especially for others in the hosuehold.
-With a Searzall torch attachment, you can get that beautiful sear without all the smoke.
+That can get old after a while, especially for others in the household.
+With a Searzall torch attachment, you can achieve a beautiful, controlled sear without all the smoke.

 True, you could simply use the torch.
 The problem with the torch alone is the butane taste that can taint the flavor of the meat.

 While a Searzall is not an essential item for sous vide cooking, you may find that its benefits justify the expense.
 If you already own a compatible torch then you’re looking at somewhere around $75 list price (check price on Amazon) to accomplish more even results and avoid that butane flavor.

 If you need to pick up the TS8000 torch as well, it’s another $81.50 list price, but you can check Amazon prices for a deal.
 I also recommend checking Amazon Warehouse deals for a great price.

 Along with the torch and attachment you will need to get the fuel cylinders, which are fairly inexpensive.